Cloufield/GWASTutorial/11_meta_analysis/README.md

 - $\beta_j$ : intercept
 - $\beta_{tj}$ : the effect size of the $t$ th axis of genetic variation for the $j$ th variant

-## Global Biobank Meta-analysis Initiative
+## Global Biobank Meta-analysis Initiative (GBMI)

+As a recent success achieved by meta-analysis, GBMI showed an example of the improvement of our understanding of diseases by taking advantage of large-scale meta-analyses.

+For more details, you check check [here](https://www.globalbiobankmeta.org/).

 ## Reference